abhinabsarkar/k8s-networking/concepts/k8s-networking-readme.md

 ![Alt text](/images/k8s-networking.jpg)

+> cbr0 is Linux bridge that creates a veth pair for each pod with the host end of each pair connected to cbr0.
+Refer [kubenet network plugin](https://kubernetes.io/docs/concepts/extend-kubernetes/compute-storage-net/network-plugins/#kubenet)

 In the below example, we are creating AKS cluster in Azure with the advanced networking options
 ```bash
 az aks create \